eleyng/table-carrying-ai/README.md

 ### Downloading Dataset from [1]

-Download human-human demonstration dataset and trained models, collected for [1]: [Link](https://drive.google.com/drive/folders/1RqmUrl0xPPURRrGFpoC3pgIm-NmgyKV6?usp=share_link).
-Both folders ("trained_models", "datasets") should be in the base directory.
+See dataset download instructions under Quickstart section.
 Note, the data for training the model in [1] has been processed into a different format than the properties set in the data processing script [here](https://github.com/eleyng/table-carrying-ai/blob/main/scripts/process_data.py).

 ## Running Trained Models with Human-in-the-Loop

 To evaluate your model, you can load it and play with it in real time as human teleoperator.
 To do so:
 1. Download trained models or create a dir `trained_models` and upload your model in this format: `trained_models/{name of model}/{name of check point to load}.ckpt`.
 2. Run `python scripts/test_model.py` using various flags (see file for details).
 You can run the model autonomously, or run with a human in the loop.
 3. Runs will be saved as a .npz file.
-You can visualize them via `scipts/visualize_trajectory.py`.
+You can visualize them via `scipts/plot_traj.py`.

 ## Further Use Cases